 Overview

-Table 5-4 shows the recommended safety factors for the analysis of threaded fasteners in European space projects (e.g. on behalf of ESA).
+Table 5-4, extracted from ECSS-E-ST-32-10C Rev. 2 Corrigendum 1, shows the recommended safety factors for the analysis of threaded fasteners in European space projects (e.g. on behalf of ESA).
 Ultimate responsibility for the definition of safety factors for a space project rests with the project management.
 Since safety factors depend strongly on the type of load, the stated safety factors are to be regarded as minimum values.

 The safety factors can be decreased significantly if a test with the appropriate test factor is performed either on dedicated test structure identical to the flight structure (a proto-type test) or on the flight hardware (a proto-flight test).

-Table 5-4 - Minimum safety factors for analyses of threaded fasteners
+Table 5-4 - Factors of safety for joints, inserts and connections